jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

 ```

 By changing my queries to use `array_agg` and adding those four lines
-of code I'm able to delete all of my squashing functions and get back
+of code I'm able to delete all of my squashing functions and get data
-the data in the shape I want.
-It results in easier to understand code
+from my database in the shape I want.
+I also end up with easier to
-and more expressive queries.
+understand code and more expressive queries.
 Awesome.

 _Thanks to [Timothy Pratley](http://timothypratley.blogspot.com/) for
 providing feedback on earlier versions of this post._